-The top three essential programs to join first
+Two essential frequent flyer programs to join first

 1. Qantas Frequent Flyer

-Qantas Frequent Flyer membership has a standard cost of $99.50.
-However, this is easily circumvented by using a free membership sign-up link.
+There’s normally a $99.50 fee to join Qantas Frequent Flyer (ouch!).
+But, make this your first lesson.
+This can easily be circumvented by using a free membership sign-up link.
 It’s relatively easy to earn Qantas Points through a wide range of sources.
-Redeeming them can be tricky if you want Business or First Class, but it’s not impossible.
+Redeeming them takes some time and effort if you want Business or First Class on long-haul flights, but it’s far from impossible.

 Qantas Frequent Flyer is Australia’s biggest airline loyalty program.